 look more realistic.
 Removing the rotation revealed the "sword box".

-The game does a few collision checks:
+The game does a number of collision checks:

 - Check if Players Swords Are Touching